NovationScripts/Multimillionaire/README.md

 We could say that players confirm blocks with their deposits.

 [WithFlags.sol](https://github.com/NovationScripts/Multimillionaire/blob/main/WithFlags.sol) This version includes flag verification during registration and the addition of flags after completing the game.
+Theoretically, it is possible to create contracts with different conditions based on the configuration of flags.